 Stylebot is a free CSS-modifying Chrome extension that you can play around for removing some Gmail elements such as margins, the compose button or the Gmail icon.

 Removing the Gmail icon can be done by:

 Right-click the Gmail icon > select Stylebot > select style element > When the extension’s control panel pops up > scroll to the “Layout & Visibility” section > click the hide button

 The same method can be done to the compose button if you’ve already set up a keyboard shortcut for that.

 This will make it easy for you to recognize emails at a glance.
 Do this by hovering your mouse over each label, then click the three-dot menu icon that is on the side.
 Select the label colour that will get your attention.

 Get a theme

 Make your inbox look neater with the right theme.
 Go to Gmail settings > select themes and scroll over the selections.
 Once you get one, a theme box will show up.
 You get to customise the theme such as applying the blur effect or vignette so that you get the same good looking image that will not be distracting in the long term each time you open your inbox.

-These are some of the steps you can make to make your Gmail inbox looking neat and minimalist while at the same time bringing efficiency to your email productivity.
-Here’s how to smoothly switch from Inbox by Google to Gmail without all the hassle.
+These are some of the steps you can make to make your Gmail inbox look neat and minimalist while at the same time bringing efficiency to your email productivity.